-Family Devotions in Four Easy Steps
+Family Devotions in Five Easy Steps

 - HIGHS AND LOWS.
 What was the best part of your day?
 How about the hardest part?
 Give everyone in your group a chance to share.

 - READ.
 Share a Bible verse, an entire passage, or read a devotion or a Bible story book together out loud.
 (We suggest using a portion of the Taking Faith Home resource, found below.)

 - TALK.
 Discuss the Bible verse.
 Talk about God’s action, His promises or what He is calling His people to do.

 - PRAY.
 Say a prayer together that you know by heart, or talk to God in your own words.
 Pray for one-another’s highs and lows.